Select your Schmalz subsidiary in one of the following countries:

 Based on the specification, corresponding raw material is provided for further processing (1).
 The raw material can be copper-coated FR4 material.
 In order to enable through-hole plating, the first step is to make contact holes using mechanical and laser drills (2).
 These are then further copper-plated to achieve conductivity through the FR4 material.

 During these process steps, Schmalz products can be used, among other things, for handling the raw material.
-For more information on the requirements for vacuum technology, click here.

 By laminating a photosensitive film (3), the prerequisites are created for predefining the desired layout and architecture.
 By using special exposure or direct imaging machines the desired line and spaces can be defined (4).
 The lamination and exposure process steps take place in cleanrooms to minimize the risk of contamination.
 Yellow light is also used.
 Depending on the properties of the lamination and mask, the desired structures harden during the exposure process.
 A sequence of wet-chemical processes is used to expose the conductors.
 In the first step of the Develop-Etch-Strip process (5), the unexposed and uncured areas of the film are washed off with an alkaline solution and the copper is exposed.
 In the etching process, the exposed copper is dissolved with the aid of an acid etching solution.
 In this process, the cured photo film serves as protection for the desired track structure.
 After cleaning the printed circuit board, the cured film is removed in the last process step with a combination of temperature and a strong alkaline solution.
 Now the copper conductor tracks are exposed and visible.

 Fully automated processes in the production lines require safe handling.
 Vacuum components can be used to transport the PCB safely during the individual process steps.
-For more information on the requirements for vacuum technology, click here.

 In order to exclude errors in subsequent processes and before further processing, the processed printed circuit boards are optically inspected and faulty printed circuit boards are sorted out (6).
 Multilayer PCBs can be produced by pressing individual PCBs.